oracle/graal/docs/reference-manual/native-image/guides/optimize-file-size.md

 Next create a native executable with the size optimization on, giving a different name for the output file to differentiate it from the previous build.

 1. Open the _pom.xml_ file.
-Find the `native-maven-plugin` declaration, and add the following build arguments within the `<configuration>` element.
-The configuration should look like this:
+Find the `native-maven-plugin` declaration, and notice the following build arguments within the `<configuration>` element:
     ```xml
     <configuration>
         <imageName>fortune-optimized</imageName>